codeface-io/LSPService/README.md

 # Language Service Host

+🚨 *This project is at an early experimental stage.*

+👩🏻‍🚀 *Contributors and pioneers welcome!*

 ## What?

-The Language Service Host (LSH) is an app that locally hosts a web service (the "Language Service") which then allows editors and IDEs to use local [LSP language servers](https://langserver.org) simply via WebSockets:
+The Language Service Host (LSH) is an app that locally hosts a web service (the "Language Service") which then allows editors and IDEs to use local [LSP language servers](https://langserver.org) simply via WebSockets.

 ![LanguageServiceHost](https://raw.githubusercontent.com/flowtoolz/LanguageServiceHost/master/Documentation/language_service_host_idea.jpg)